 Previously, villagers borrowed rice from private lenders with high interest rates.
 Through their participation in PAB, they can borrow rice with a low-interest rate.
 In addition, the interest paid remains in the hands of the community.
 Especially for poor and vulnerable families, the rice bank helps prevent them from falling into debt due to the high interest rate charged by private moneylenders.
 The objective of PAB is not only to help the community of Pongro Village during periods of food scarcity, but also to mobilize financial resources for community projects voted on by the village.
 This means the community can identify and resolve not only emergency relief challenges but also invest in educational programs, access to clean water and medicine if needed.

 The rice bank will have a broad impact on the life of its members and on the community as a whole.
 The rice bank not only helps to ensure food security, but it contributes to the development of social capital, human resources at the local level, and community physical resources; this is what makes this Project Enlighten sponsored program with PAB so important for the long-term sustainability of rural communities, all the while leaving social responsibility in the hands of the communities with whom we partner.
 The greatest resolutions come from within a community, as only they have the power to discover the right way to resolve the challenges they meet in a way that works with their cultural and social considerations.
 What we love most about this program is that it is already self sustaining and does not require further funding at this time.

-Sao has received significant funding from another organization to enhance his curriculum and build a new structure complete with bathrooms, a water well and a three room school house.
+Sao was able to secure significant funding from other organizations to enhance his curriculum and construct bathrooms, a water well and a three room school house.
 We are quite proud of Sao and his accomplishments thus far; at this time Project Enlighten is not collecting funds on behalf of this school.